kgorlen/lightroom/README.md

 Windows file operations, which are also supported by SMB[7], the protocol Windows uses to access files on network drives.
-Thus, catalog corruption is the result of hardware failure or software defects, not inherent technical limitations or incompatibilities.
+Thus, catalog corruption is the result of hardware failure or software defects, not inherent technical limitations or incompatibilities.[8][9]
 But since more hardware and software is involved in accessing network-attached storage than internal or directly-attached external storage, the risk of catalog corruption is greater.
-However, there is also risk in other methods proposed[8] for using a catalog from multiple machines, such as inadvertently disconnecting an external hard drive while Lightroom is running or while synchronizing with Dropbox, Google Drive, One Drive, etc.
+However, there is also risk in other methods proposed[10] for using a catalog from multiple machines, such as inadvertently disconnecting an external hard drive while Lightroom is running or while synchronizing with Dropbox, Google Drive, One Drive, etc.

 Also, *LrC* currently requires that the `Previews.lrdata` folder must reside in the same folder as the catalog.
 Thus, when the catalog is on